 Section 3.
 Special and Emergency Meetings

-The officers of the Chapter, or of a Branch, Working Group, or Caucus, may call an Emergency Meeting of that group on five days notice when an urgent, important matter needs deliberation, or a Special Meeting on fourteen days notice.
+The officers of the Chapter or a Branch, or the leadership of a Working Group, may call an Emergency Meeting of that group on five days notice when an urgent, important matter needs deliberation, or a Special Meeting on fourteen days notice.
 Emergency Meetings shall only make decisions relevant to the emergency in question.

 Special and Emergency Meetings of the Chapter may be held in a single location, or by each Branch, as determined by the Chapter Committee.

 Agendas shall be distributed to active members at least seven days ahead of Chapter, Branch, or Working Group meetings.
 Such meetings reach quorum with one fifth of active members.
 Robert’s Rules of Order Newly Revised are the fallback rules of meetings of Silicon Valley DSA bodies.
 This means that any member may at any time move that the meeting follow Robert’s Rules of Order Newly Revised.

 Silicon Valley DSA may charter Working Groups for a particular purpose in line with the Chapter’s mission, such as: performing a specific function (e.g., outreach, design), organizing around an issue, project, or campaign (e.g., housing, healthcare).

 Section 2.
 Charter